tcarlucc/tcarlucc/README.md

 <p>
     Hey there!
 My name is Thomas Carlucci, I am currently studying for a B.S. in Computer Science at the University of Vermont.
-My primary experience with software development lies in Python, Java, and C++ but over the past few months I have been learning about various JavaScript frameworks like React and Next to build interactive webapps.
+My primary experience with software development lies in Python, Java, and C++ but over the past few months I have been learning about various JavaScript frameworks like React and Next to build interactive web-apps.
 </p>

 <h3 align="center">